platenio/platen/modules/platen/_docs/markup/subscripts/index.md

 ---
-title: Subscript
+title: Subscripts
 weight: 201
 summary: >-
-  Documentation on the `sup` image link markup, which renders an image link's text as subscript.
+  Documentation on the `sub` image link markup, which renders an image link's text as subscript.
 Memo:
   Name: sub